 - Electronic Transcripts: Please have your institution send the transcript directly to firstname.lastname@example.org.
 Please note that we can only accept copies sent directly from the institution.

 - Paper Transcripts: Please send hard copies of transcripts to: UNH Graduate School, Thompson Hall- 105 Main Street, Durham, NH 03824.
 You may request transcripts be sent to us directly from the institution or you may send them yourself as long as they remain sealed in the original university envelope.

 After you have submitted your online application and are assigned an UNH ID, visit our online Letter of Recommendation Request Form for instructions and to request letters from your chosen referees.
 Recommendation letters submitted by relatives or friends, as well as letters older than one year, will not be accepted.

 At least one letter must attest to observed skills in a volunteer or employment setting that would be indicative of success in the social service field.
-Two of the letters must be from UNH Law faculty.
-The fourth letter needs to be a Statement of Support from Fran Canning (firstname.lastname@example.org), the UNH Law Assistant Dean for Students, and request that this statement of support be emailed to email@example.com.
+It is recommended that two of the letters be from UNH Law faculty.

 Applicants must provide a well-constructed double-spaced essay of 4-5 pages.
 Please respond to the questions below: 1) How did you become interested in social work?
 2) What personal, academic, organizational, volunteer and/or paid work experiences have influenced your choice of social work as a profession?
 3) Briefly discuss a current social issue of great concern or interest to you.
 4) Describe some intellectual and personal attributes that you believe make you particularly suited for the profession of social work.